 - ret this is the main authentication response.
 It is either "y" or "n". - code unique alphanumeric "authentication response" code having maximum length 40.
 If the input is "not" processed due to errors such as decryption, wrong hmac value, etc., a value of "NA" will be returned.
-But, due to some transmission errors or changes in deployments, if code is returned as "NA", AUAs may retry the transaction and if it continues to fail, may report to UIDAI technical support.

-- txn Authenticator specific transaction identifier.
+But, due to some transmission errors or changes in deployments, if code is returned as "NA", AUAs may retry the transaction and if it continues to fail, may report to UIDAI technical support. - txn Authenticator specific transaction identifier.
 This is exactly the same value that is sent within the request. - ts Timestamp when the response is generated.
-This is of type XSD dateTime. - actn This attribute may or may not exist in response.
-This attribute, alphanumeric of max length 5, provides specific action codes (published from time to time) meant to be shown to Aadhaar holder or operator.
-Refer to latest action codes at https://www.developer.uidai.gov.in/site/node/39 - One possible use is to provide feedback to Aadhaar holder for improving authentication outcomes and required data update notifications. - This attribute MUST be sent to front-end application by ASA/KSA and AUA/KUA to ensure action and corresponding message is displayed to Aadhaar holder or operator. - info This attribute provides meta information on the details included in auth.
-This can be up to 128 characters and is composed of the following parts:
+This is of type XSD date Time. - actn -This attribute may or may not exist in response.
+This attribute, alphanumeric of max length 5, provides specific action codes (published from time to time) meant to be shown to Aadhaar number holder or operator. - One possible use is to provide feedback to Aadhaar number holder for improving authentication outcomes and required data update notifications. - This attribute MUST be sent to front-end application by ASA/KSA and AUA/KUA to ensure action and corresponding message is displayed to Aadhaar number holder or operator. - For specific ACTION CODES (ACTN) corresponding to the authentication API errors, please refer authentication document link https://uidai.gov.in/ecosystem/authentication-devices-documents/authentication-documents.html

+• info-This attribute provides information on the details included in auth.
+This is composed of the following parts:

-Version 3.0 structure of "info" (latest):
+Version 4.0structure of "info" (latest):

-<Version>{SHA-256 of Aadhaar Number, SHA-256 of Demo element, Encoded Usage Data, pid_version, timestamp, fmrcount, fircount, iircount, fidcount, auth_api_ver, SHA-256 of ASA code, SHA-256 of AUA code, SHA-256 of SUB AUA code, lang, pims, pi-mv, pi-lmv, pa-ms, pa-mv, pa-lmv, pfa-ms, pfa-mv, pfalmv, tid, rdsId, rdsVer, dpId, mi, rdLevel, wadh}
+<Version>{UID token, UID Type, SHA-256 of Demo element, Encoded Usage Data, pid_version, timestamp, fmrcount, fircount, iircount, fidcount, auth_api_ver, SHA-256 of ASA code, SHA-256 of AUA code, SHA-256 of SUB AUA code, lang, pi-ms, pi-mv, pi-lmv, pa-ms, pa-mv, pa-lmv, pfa-ms, pfa-mv, pfa-lmv, tid, rdsId, rdsVer, dpId, mi, rdLevel, wadh}

-- "Version" is the version of the info structure, "03" - "SHA-256 of Aadhaar Number" is the SHA-256 hash value of Aadhaar Number provided as part of input - "SHA-256 of Demo Element" - When Pid block is of type "X" (XML), then, it is the SHA-256 hash value of the substring representing Demo element in the Pid XML string. - When Pid block is of type "P" (Protobuf), then, it is the SHA-256 hash of the Protobuf value (byte array) of the Demo element. - "Encoded Usage Data" is 48 bit representation in HEX format of the various attribute usage of this authentication request.
+- "Version" is the version of the info structure which is "04" - "UID token" is the Agency specific and unique Aadhaar token generated for the resident.
+If this field may have value "NA" if there is a system error (such as signature/LK errors, internal errors, etc.) - "UID Type" either "A" or "V" or "T" or "E" indicating if Aadhaar number or Virtual ID or UID Token or Encrypted Aadhaar Number (future) was used in the input during authentication. - "SHA-256 of Demo Element" - - When Pid block is of type "X" (XML), then, it is the SHA-256 hash value of the XML string representing Demo element. - When Pid block is of type "P" (Protobuf), then, it is the SHA-256 hash of the Protobuf value (byte array) of the Demo element. - "Encoded Usage Data" is 48-bit representation in HEX format of various attribute usage of this authentication request.
 Hexadecimal digits within the "Encoded Usage Data" should be interpreted based on below rules: